pmugambi/pmugambi.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Our team was awarded a seed grant by <a href = "https://www.umass.edu/diversitysciences/"> UMass Institute of Diversity Sciences </a>.
-Read about it <a href = "https://www.umass.edu/diversitysciences/seed-grants/do-healthcare-providers-discriminate-unveiling-health-disparities-comprehensive-data"> here. </a>
+Our team was awarded a seed grant by <a href="https://www.umass.edu/diversitysciences/"> UMass Institute of Diversity Sciences </a>.
+Read about it <a href="https://www.umass.edu/diversitysciences/seed-grants/do-healthcare-providers-discriminate-unveiling-health-disparities-comprehensive-data"> here. </a>